Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Step 3: The Network Validates the Transaction

-Nodes check that:
+Then, nodes check that:

 • Sarah owns the Bitcoin